HubSpot/calling-extensions-sdk/README.md

 );
 ```

-## Publish application to the HubSpot marketplace
+## Publish your calling app to the HubSpot marketplace

-The final step once your app is setup is to list in the HubSpot marketplace.
+The final step once your app is setup is to list your calling app in the HubSpot marketplace.
 You can find more details [here](https://developers.hubspot.com/submit-an-application-to-the-marketplace) .
-You can also choose to not list in the marketplace if this application is for your internal use only.
+You can also choose to not list it in the marketplace if this application is for your internal use only.

 # FAQs